patricknakayama/Red_vs_Blue_Team/DefensiveSummary.md

 ![CPU Usage Monitor](Images/CPU_alert.png)

 ### Suggestions for Going Further
 - Each alert above pertains to a specific vulnerability/exploit.
-Recall that alerts only detect malicious behavior, but do not stop it.
-For each vulnerability/exploit identified by the alerts above, suggest a patch.
-E.g., implementing a blocklist is an effective tactic against brute-force attacks.
-It is not necessary to explain _how_ to implement each patch.
+Alerts only detect malicious behavior, but do not stop it.
+For each vulnerability/exploit identified by the alerts above, a patch has been recommended.

 The logs and alerts generated during the assessment suggest that this network is susceptible to several active threats, identified by the alerts above.
 In addition to watching for occurrences of such threats, the network should be hardened against them.
 The Blue Team suggests that IT implement the fixes below to protect the network: